tbeadle/django-background-tasks/README.md

 # Django Background Tasks Updated
 Django Background Task is a database-backed work queue for Django, loosely based around [Ruby's DelayedJob](https://github.com/tobi/delayed_job) library.
-This project was adopted and adapted from [lilspikey](lilspikey: https://github.com/lilspikey/) `django-background-task`.
+This project was adopted and adapted from [lilspikey's](https://github.com/lilspikey/) `django-background-task`.
 This fork includes minor fixes to support Django 4.

 To avoid conflicts on PyPI we renamed it to django-background-tasks-updated (plural).
 # Docs